Secret Management

 Combined Providers

-allows you to combine multiple providers, checking each one in the order specified until a secret is found:
+The AndSecretProvider chains multiple providers together, checking each in order until a secret is found:

 "many": {